StackExchange/dnscontrol/docs/get-certs.md

 # *Let's Encrypt* Certificate generation

+**WARNING: This feature
+is frozen and will be removed in early 2023.
+The "get-certs" command (renews certs via Let's Encrypt) has no maintainer.
+There are other projects that do a better job.
+If you don't use this feature, please do not start.
+If you do use this feature, please plan on migrating to something else.
+See discussion in [#1400](https://github.com/StackExchange/dnscontrol/issues/1400)**

 DNSControl will generate/renew Let's Encrypt certificates using DNS validation.
 It is not a complete certificate management system, but can perform the renewal steps for the system you create.
 If you